kaacquah2/leave-portal/GHANA-GOVERNMENT-ROLES-ASSESSMENT.md

 This document assesses the role-based access control (RBAC) and functionality of the HR Leave Portal against:
 1. Ghana Government Public Service Standards
-2. Ministry of Fisheries and Aquaculture Development organizational structure
+2. Ministry of Fisheries and Aquaculture organizational structure
 3. Standard government HR practices in Ghana
 4. Leave management policies for Ghana Civil Service